 Hospice, also known as palliative care, is a growing industry in the United States.
 It is a type of health care that focuses on the compassionate care of a terminally ill patient.
 Hospice focuses on comfort and quality of life by reducing the pain and suffering of people in the last stages of incurable illnesses.

 If you are considering entering the hospice industry, a hospice franchise is a smart investment.

 Between 2009 and 2018, the latest data available, 1.55 million patients were taken care of through hospice services in the U.S. Seven in 10 Americans would prefer to die at home with the help of hospice.
-This end-of-life care can also be provided in other settings, including a nursing home or assisted living facilities.
+This end-of-life care can also be provided in other settings, including nursing homes or assisted living facilities.

 The hospice industry is recession-resistant.
 Baby boomers will guarantee future business.
 While hospice can be a fulfilling yet lucrative business, there are many challenges to opening an independent hospice business.
 This is where a hospice franchise can help.